 But the U.S. side is not merely looking at agricultural exports alone.
 The Trump administration wants China to enforce strict intellectual property rights laws and curb the practice of forced technology transfer under which American tech companies are made to transfer their IPs to local Chinese firms in order to do business.
 Issues like cybersecurity regulations, data restrictions, and industrial subsidies are also other important topics for the U.S. However, these will be reserved for later talks.

-For now, a partial agreement in itself should bring some cheer to the markets and the economies of both nations.
+For now, a partial trade deal agreement in itself should bring some cheer to the markets and the economies of both nations.
 “While modest, this agreement would be an important first step if it is signed by President Trump and Chinese President Xi Jinping.
 It is critical that these trade talks continue and that more impactful steps are taken.
 If not, there is the risk of the U.S. and China developing a relationship reminiscent of the Cold War,” Republican Senator David Perdue writes in an article on CNBC.

 A strong rival

 In a recent interview with CNN, Peter Navarro, a trade adviser to President Donald Trump, stated that China is trying to bring America to its knees.
 “We are dealing with a strategic rival — and they are trying to buckle our knees… We are on a glide path now for a Phase 1 deal… As the president has said many times, we’ll either get a great deal or we won’t.
 We’ll see what happens,” he said to CNN.